 Human papillomavirus infections

-Viral warts in anogenital skin are caused by human papilloma virus (HPV) Types 6 and 8, and at times, Types 16 and 18.
+Viral warts in anogenital skin are caused by human papillomavirus (HPV) Types 6 and 8, and at times, Types 16 and 18.

-- There are several case reports and results from a phase I/II clinical trial undertaken in immunocompetent and immunocompromised patients, where cidofovir topical gel 0.3%, 1% or 3% applied daily for 5 to 14 days resulted in complete or partial resolution of anogenital warts.
+- There are several case reports and results from a phase I/II clinical trial that was undertaken in immunocompetent and immunocompromised patients, where cidofovir topical gel 0.3%, 1% or 3% applied daily for 5 to 14 days resulted in complete or partial resolution of anogenital warts.

 - No systemic toxicities were reported but dose-related mild to moderate application site reactions were noted.

 - Cidofovir appears to offer an effective therapeutic alternative option for lesions that are unresponsive to conventional treatment methods.

 - Appropriate clinical trials are required to confirm the true efficacy and safety of topical cidofovir in the treatment of anogenital warts.

 Recurrent respiratory papillomatosis is a condition characterised by viral warts in the upper airway.